nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * Unique identifiers are `e/EMAIL`, `s/STUDENT_ID` and `h/TELEGRAM_HANDLE`

 * There can only be one unique indentifier at each time.
-Which means no two students can share the same unique identifiers above
+Which means no two students can share the same unique identifiers above.

 ### Viewing help : `help`